gluster/glusterdocs/Administrator Guide/Access Control Lists.md

 #POSIX Access Control Lists

-POSIX Access Control Lists (ACLs) allows you to assign different permissions for different users or groups even though they do not correspond to the original owner or the owning group.
+POSIX Access Control Lists (ACLs) allows you to assign different permissions for different users or groups even when they do not correspond to the original owner or the owning group.

-For example: User john creates a file but does not want to allow anyone to do anything with this file, except another user, antony (even though there are other users that belong to the group john).
+For example: User John creates a file but does not want to allow anyone to do anything with this file, except another user, Antony (even though there are other users that belong to the group john).

 This means, in addition to the file owner, the file group, and others,